• Home

 Meet your inner world differently – with the sensitive help of your compassionate Self, the support and wisdom of the group and in a deep relationship with the natural world on the wild meadow.

 You will be guided to befriend your inner ecosystem of Parts (ways you function, think and feel) that show up in different areas of your lives.
-What gets in the way of your wellbeing, true relating, abundance, purpose and belonging?
+What is hindering your wellbeing, true relating, abundance, purpose and belonging?
 What parts carry burdens, are in conflict?
 What does Self-energy feel like, what aspects of you are freer, regenerative, soulful?
 What are your sources of joy?

 You will discover more about your Parts’ intentions, origins and what they need to heal and change and experience more clarity, courage and self-compassion.